EuroProofNet/europroofnet.github.io/index.md

 case for formal proofs, which is a major bottleneck for their adoption by the industry.
 The main reason is that, currently, proof systems use mutually incompatible logical foundations.
-Fortunately, only small parts of the proofs developed in a system use features that are incompatible with other systems.</p>
+Fortunately, only small parts of the proofs developed in a system use features that are incompatible with other systems.

 Europe is a leading actor in the area of formal proofs: about 65% of the proof systems of the world are developed in Europe, including the two mostly used